 While they have generally been effective, there is definitely room for improvement across all of our training content.
 We plan to quickly complete a full audit of what currently exists, better understand both what is working and what should be evolved, and execute a comprehensive content refresh that best reflects all of our current service offers and capabilities.

 We also want to ensure that our core leadership development programs are more effective and that our employees desire to take part in them.
-It’s important that we raise the standards within these programs so that they are meaningful for employees not only in their current role, but remain relevant as they continue to advance in their career as well.
+It’s important that we raise the standards within these programs so that they are meaningful for inside sales representatives not only in their current role, but remain relevant as they continue to advance in their career as well.

 How do we plan on accomplishing this?
 Through constant industry and competitive research, along with honest self-scoring and measurement which will inform our team’s continuous improvement.